kitsudaiki/OpenHanami/docs/other/2_glossar.md

 Tasks an asynchronous operation of the network based on a given `Data-Set`.
 There are two types:

-1. `Learn-Task`
+1. `Train-Task`

-For `Learn-Tasks` input-data and desired output must exist in the `Data-Set` in order to update the neuronal network based on the data.
+For `Train-Tasks` input-data and desired output must exist in the `Data-Set` in order to update the neuronal network based on the data.

 2. `Request-Task`